The NBA is one of the biggest sports leagues in the world, and I have been a fan for nearly three decades.

 Shaq was a mountain of a man who was the size of a professional wrestler.
 He stood at 7'1" and weighed more than 300 pounds.
 He was also athletic and had decent handles.
 There have been multiple highlight reels of him dribbling the ball coast to coast.
 The best version of Shaq was the one who played for the Los Angeles Lakers.

-The Sacramento Kings had a nice young core of Chris Webber, Peja Stojakovic and "White Chocolate" Jason Williams.
+The Sacramento Kings had a nice young core of Chris Webber, Peja Stojakovic, and "White Chocolate" Jason Williams.
 Williams was later swapped for Mike Bibby.
-Unfortunately, the Lakers would eliminate the Kings in the playoffs for three consecutive years from 2000-2002.
+Unfortunately, the Lakers would eliminate the Kings in the playoffs for three consecutive years from 2000 to 2002.
 Shaq had a monster game in Game 1 of the 2001 Western Conference Semifinals.
-He had 44 points, 21 rebounds and 7 blocks.
-He basically scored like Michael Jordan, rebounded like Dennis Rodman and rejected shots like Dikembe Mutombo.
+He had 44 points, 21 rebounds, and 7 blocks.
+He basically scored like Michael Jordan, rebounded like Dennis Rodman, and rejected shots like Dikembe Mutombo.

 Charles Barkley (Game 3 of the 1994 Western Conference Quarterfinals)